United States District Court for the Southern District of Florida: Jurisdiction

-United States attorney and the United States marshal
+United States attorney and marshal

 The United States attorney for the Southern District of Florida represents the United States in civil and criminal litigation in the court.
-As of 13 August 2025, the United States attorney is Markenzy Lapointe.
+As of 13 August 2025, the United States attorney is Jason Reding Quiñones.

 The United States Attorney's office has a staff of approximately 233 assistant United States attorneys and 227 support personnel.
 The main office is located in Miami, Florida, with three staffed branch offices located in Fort Lauderdale, West Palm Beach and Fort Pierce and one unstaffed branch office located in Key West.
 There is also a High Intensity Drug Trafficking Area (HIDTA) office in West Miami-Dade and a Health Care Fraud Facility in Miramar.

-On August 28, 2018, Gadyaces S. Serralta was confirmed by the United States Senate to be the United States Marshal.
+On August 28, 2018, Gadyaces S. Serralta was confirmed by the United States Senate to be the United States marshal.

+Organization of the court

+The United States District Court for the Southern District of Florida is one of three federal judicial districts in Florida.
+The District has five divisions:

+Fort Pierce Division comprises the following counties: Highlands, Okeechobee, Indian River, St. Lucie, and Martin.

+West Palm Beach Division comprises Palm Beach County.

+Fort Lauderdale Division comprises Broward County.

+Miami Division comprises Miami-Dade County.

+Key West Division comprises Monroe County.